rakshadharanika/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 Avoids fraud by ensuring funds are only transferred if the goal is met.

 # RESULT:
-The crowdfunding smart contract was successfully implemented to securely manage donations, ensuring funds are released only if the campaign goal is met.
+Thus,a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.